Sarosim/photo-locations/README.md

 # Features
 ## Map integration
 Google map is inserted on the index page.
 Markers are placed on the map showing each location in the database.
-In order to avoid croudiness on the map, marker clusteres are used to group markers in close proximity.
+In order to avoid the map becoming overcrowded with markers, marker clusteres are used to group markers in close proximity.
-When a user move the mouse over a marker, the key features of that location are displayed in an infoWindow.
+When a user moves the mouse over a marker, the key features of that location are displayed in an infoWindow.
 Clicking on the marker directs the user to the detailed info of that location displayed on a single page, including the image that was taken at that location.

 ## Filtering